Serinajefthas/DriveSync/README.md

 - **Real-time Fleet Management**: The system provides a centralized dashboard for the rental company to monitor and manage the entire fleet in real-time.
 - **Reservation Handling**: Staff can efficiently process and manage reservations, including vehicle availability, pick-up, and return scheduling.
-- **Inventory Management**: DiveSync facilitates easy tracking and management of the company's vehicle inventory, ensuring accurate records and maintenance tracking.
+- **Inventory Management**: DriveSync facilitates easy tracking and management of the company's vehicle inventory, ensuring accurate records and maintenance tracking.

 ### Client Interface